Introduction: The Question of Control

 Management Structures: Multistakeholder organisations (ICANN, RIPE, IETF)

-These bodies are increasingly confronted with geopolitical issues.
-They must defend and further develop their institutional role in UN processes against alternative governance models.
+These bodies are increasingly caught up in geopolitical disputes.
+They must defend and evolve their institutional role in UN processes against rival governance models.

 3. Platform Layer (Layer 3)